InternLM/xtuner/README.md

       ${SAVE_PATH_TO_HF_ADAPTER}
   ```

-  or, directly merge pth adapter to pretrained LLM, by
+  or, directly merge the pth adapter to pretrained LLM, by

   ```shell
   xtuner convert merge_adapter \